deepakhj/cadent/README.md

 #### Cassandra

 This is probably the best one for massive stat volume.
-It expects the schema like the MySQL version, and you should certainly use 2.1 or 2.2 versions of cassandra.
+It expects the schema like the MySQL version, and you should certainly use 2.2 versions of cassandra.
 Unlike the others, due to Cassandra's type goodness there is no need to make "tables per timer".
 Expiration of data is up to you to define in your global TTLs for the schemas.
 This is modeled after the `Cyanite` (http://cyanite.io/) schema as the rest of the graphite API can probably be used using the helper tools that ecosystem provides.  (https://github.com/pyr/cyanite/blob/master/doc/schema.cql).